 A "Restricted Access Policy" will be enforced throughout the site.
 Access of all Employees and visitors will be controlled through the establishment of a registration procedure (e.g. fingerprint or ID registration, tag system, together with the details of the person entering the site).
 The access to the site construction area shall be via a secure administration office/laydown area.

-The Project shall construct and maintain a perimeter and fence in accordance with the Contract.
+The Project shall construct and maintain a perimeter and fence.
 The Project shall implement a site Specific induction procedure - encompassing all Employees, staff and visitors.